10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Predjama Castle

 Predjama Castle is famous for its dramatic setting; it’s carved into the side of a karst cliff to give it a look unlike any other castle in the region.
-From its exploring dungeon & cellars to the hidden passageways connecting to the outside world, visiting Predjama Castle is a must for families and solo travellers alike while in Slovenia.
+From its exploring dungeon & cellars to the hidden passageways connecting to the outside world, visiting Predjama Castle is a must for families and solo travelers alike.

 Where to stay in Piran

 There’s a good selection of accommodations in Piran.
 At the height of tourist season, things get busy in the seaside town.
-You’ll often need to book several months ahead to snag the best deals and secure a room in the best hotels in Piran.
+You’ll often need to book several months ahead to snag deals and secure a room in the most popular hotels in Piran.

 • Second Life in Piran: An airy holiday home rental in Old Town.
 The property’s three bedrooms sleep up to 6 people.
 Features a full-service kitchen and a terrace with incredible views of Piran.